DIPlib/diplib/README.md

   see [`dependencies/pybind11/LICENSE`](dependencies/pybind11/LICENSE)

 - *python-javabridge* (only used in the *Python* bindings)
-  Copyright (c) 2003-2009 Massachusetts Institute of Technology
+  Copyright 2003-2009 Massachusetts Institute of Technology
-  Copyright (c) 2009-2013 Broad Institute
+  Copyright 2009-2013 Broad Institute
   3-Clause BSD License
   see [`pydip/src/loadjvm.py`](pydip/src/loadjvm.py)

 - A few *MATLAB* scripts from *OME Bio-Formats* (used in *DIPimage*)
-  Copyright 2012-2017 Open Microscopy Environment
+  Copyright 2012-2021 Open Microscopy Environment
-  GNU General Public License, Version 2 (**not compatible with the Apache License**)
+  2-Clause BSD License
   see [`dipimage/private/bf*.m`](dipimage/private/bfGetReader.m)
   (the full *Bio-Formats* library needs to be installed for these to be useful)